 - Focus on the present moment: Returning your focus to the present will help you accept and let go of what you can’t control.
-It will also help you realize that you can’t change the past, and that the future hasn’t happened yet, so it’s a waste of time to keep thinking about them.
+It’ll also help you realize that you can’t change the past, and that the future hasn’t happened yet, so it’s a waste of time to keep thinking about them.

 - Breathe: This shifts the fight-or-flight response of your sympathetic nervous system to the relaxed response of the parasympathetic nervous system.
 Try counting to 3 as you breathe in and to 5 as you breathe out.
 Pay attention only to your breathing as you try to slow it down.
 Your mind will wander but just bring it back to your breathing.

-- Listen to music: Listening to music can have a tremendously relaxing effect on our minds and bodies, especially slow, quiet classical music. … As music can absorb our attention, it acts as a distraction at the same time it helps to explore emotions.
-This means it can be a great aid to meditation, helping to prevent the mind wandering.
+- Listen to music: Listening to music can have a tremendously relaxing effect on our minds and bodies, especially slow, quiet classical music.
+As music can absorb our attention, it acts as a distraction at the same time it helps to explore emotions.
+This means it can be a great aid to meditation, helping to prevent the mind from wandering.

 - Transform: Change is important and inevitable.
-Don’t stick to old habits, patterns or people who are causing problems in your life.
+Don’t stick to old habits, patterns, or people who are causing problems in your life.
 Move on!

 - Meditation: It can even have beneficial psychological and physical effects.
 It’s a great stress reducer that can calm you and bring relaxation.
-Calming meditation can help you sleep better, focus better at work and remain calm throughout the day.
+Calming meditation can help you sleep better, focus better at work, and remain calm throughout the day.

 - Yoga: Wake up early and avoid hitting the snooze button.
 Start your day with a glass of water and invigorating yoga to facilitate motivation throughout the rest of your day.

 - Focus on spirituality, not religion: It’s a broad concept with room for many perspectives.
 In general, it includes a sense of connection to something bigger than ourselves, and it typically involves a search for meaning in life.
-As such, it’s a universal human experience—something that touches us all.
+As such, it’s a universal human experience — something that touches us all.

-Don’t blame the poor mind—all it’s trying to do is find happiness for you by trying to be in the present moment by wandering either to the past or the future!
+Don’t blame the poor mind — all it’s trying to do is find happiness for you by trying to be in the present moment by wandering either to the past or the future!